-- brings people together to address social justice issues through volunteerism and grassroots mobilization
+- We bring people together to address social justice issues through volunteerism and grassroots mobilization

-- furnishes people with a network through which they can receive career support, publicize relevant causes and to meet new friends
+- We furnish people with a network to receive career support, publicize relevant causes and to meet new friends

-- grants people the means to enact change in a society that needs their help
+- We grant people the means to enact change in a society that needs their help

-In its vision and its goals, Nakayoshi draws inspiration from the legacy of its sponsor, the Japanese American Citizens League (the nation’s oldest APA educational and civil rights organization).
-While maintaining the JACL’s commitment to APA empowerment, Nakayoshi blazes its own trail, moving forward with fresh ideas, innovative techniques, and a wide range of faces.
+Since 2008, Nakayoshi has drawn inspiration from the legacy of its sponsor, the Japanese American Citizens League (JACL) in its vision and goals.
+While maintaining the JACL’s commitment to APA empowerment, Nakayoshi blazes its own trail, moving forward with fresh and innovative ideas.

 Japanese American Citizens League

-Founded in 1929, the JACL is the oldest and largest Asian American civil rights organization in the United States.
+Founded in 1929, the Japanese American Citizens League (JACL) is the oldest and largest Asian American civil rights organization in the United States.
 The JACL monitors and responds to issues that enhance or threaten the civil and human rights of all Americans and implements strategies to affect positive social change, particularly to the Asian Pacific American community.